viz-cx/docs.viz.cx/docs/witnesses.md

 [committee_request_approve_min_percent](#vote-accounting-min-rshares) - the minimum percentage of all votes cast for an application in the Committee, at which it is considered confirmed;

-[inflation_witness_percent](#inflation-witness-percent) - the percentage of the emission, which is distributed among the 21 delegates who entered the block signature round;
+[inflation_witness_percent](#inflation-witness-percent) - the percentage of the emission, which is distributed among the 21 witnesses who entered the block signature round;

 [inflation_ratio_committee_vs_reward_fund](#inflation-ratio-committee-vs-reward-fund) - the percentage of the remaining emission going to the Committee;